NFL star Richard Sherman arrested in domestic violence case, police say

 The NFL, in a statement to CNN, said: "Free agents are eligible to sign with any team.
 The league investigates any incident involving law enforcement and if there is a violation of the personal conduct policy the player would be facing discipline."

 CNN is attempting to reach Sherman for comment.
+It's not clear whether he has an attorney.

 Sherman, a 33-year-old Stanford University graduate, is a 10-year league veteran who played seven seasons with the Seattle Seahawks before joining the 49ers for the 2018 season.